aljabid/aljabid/README.md

 ##  Long-Term Vision

-My goal over the next decade is to grow into a **senior-level security engineer** capable of contributing to large-scale, critical infrastructure security.
+My goal over the next decade is to grow into a senior-level security engineer capable of contributing to large-scale, critical infrastructure security.
 This means:

-- Building deep, durable expertise in **secure system architecture and defensive engineering**
-- Contributing to **open-source security tooling and applied research**
-- Developing capabilities in **advanced threat modeling, detection systems, and resilient design**
-- Operating at the intersection of **offensive knowledge and defensive application**
+ Building deep, durable expertise in **secure system architecture and defensive engineering** Contributing to **open-source security tooling and applied research** Developing capabilities in **advanced threat modeling, detection systems, and resilient design** Operating at the intersection of **offensive knowledge and defensive application**

-This GitHub is an evolving record of that journey — not a finished portfolio, but a disciplined body of work in progress.
+This GitHub is an evolving record of that journey not a finished portfolio, but a disciplined body of work in progress.

 ---